-After graduating high school, I started to fulfill my love of adventure and storytelling by attending American University.
+After graduating high school, I started to fulfil my love of adventure and storytelling by attending American University.
 There were museums on every corner and experts in every field at my fingertips!
 Washington DC fit my personality and I thrived!
 After returning from the World Capitals Program in London, I accepted a position with the former political media advisors of the Clinton White House.
 Whilst there, I also looked after some of the Kennedy Clan.
 Then, in 2002, I graduated with a Bachelors in Visual Media and a minor in American Political Science.

 For the next three years, I was an Avid editor for the Discovery Channels, NBC News and CBS News.
 As my final project before my whirlwind journey around the world, I took the roll as online Avid editor for The Five Keys to Mastery documentary.

 Since leaving Washington DC, I have worked in all facets of the television industry.
 From building professional broadcast edit systems, to creating network brand campaigns and launching Australia’s very first internet channel, HealthyMEtv!

 Sure, I’ve been busy, but I’ve also been eager to take time out and travel.
 In 2013, I left the stability of my producing position at the Seven Network to travel around rural Australia to see, first hand, what it really means to be a true blue Aussie battler!
 I spent time in Coober Pedy where it’s so incredibly hot the locals actually live underground in working Opal mines.
-I also went SCUBA diving with Great Whites sharks off the coast of Port Lincoln, South Australia and I made an epic journey across America in a van for 44 days and lived with a tribe of former head-hunters in the Kelabit highlands of Borneo.
-These are some of the greatest adventures of my life but nothing can top the time I spent with NASA.
+I also went SCUBA diving with Great Whites sharks off the coast of Port Lincoln, South Australia.